 In most arbitration cases, the parties will reach a point where settlement of the dispute occurs prior to a final evidentiary hearing.
 Often, the settlement process is facilitated through a mediation.
 A mediation is an organized settlement conference with a neutral mediator selected by the parties.
 The mediator meets with both parties and attempts to broker a settlement.
 Neither party is required to settle the case and the mediator cannot impose a settlement on the parties.

-Wolper Law Firm Can Help
+Wolper Law Firm, P.A.
+Can Help

-Whether through arbitration, mediation or court, the Wolper Law Firm can provide the experienced legal help you need in these complex situations.
+Whether through arbitration, mediation or court, the Wolper Law Firm, P.A. can provide the experienced legal help you need in these complex situations.
 We offer free initial consultations and work on a contingency fee basis.
 There is no risk to contacting one of our offices today to see how we can help you recover your assets that were lost to broker fraud or negligence.